WeiDUorg/weidu/README-WeiDU-Changes.txt

     a .D file.
   * Fix STRING_SET_EVALUATE when the given pe is an unescaped string.
   * Fix REPLACE_EVALUATE to avoid loops.
+  * SAY offset #-1 does work.
+Don't you love 31 bit integers?
+  * Can STRING_SET recently added strings.

 Version 211:
   * In macro-world, ADD_SPELL_CFEFFECT added.